Water on Mars: Present water

+It is widely accepted that Mars had abundant water early in its history.
+A fraction of this water is retained on modern Mars as both ice and locked into the structure of abundant water-rich materials, including clay minerals (phyllosilicates) and sulfates.
+Studies of hydrogen isotopic ratios indicate that when Mars was forming billions of years ago, asteroids and comets from beyond 2.5 astronomical units (AU) provided water to Mars.
+The volume of water provided in this way is thought to be equivalent to 6% to 27% of the Earth's present ocean.

 A significant amount of surface hydrogen has been observed globally by the Mars Odyssey neutron spectrometer and gamma ray spectrometer and the Mars Express High Resolution Stereo Camera (HRSC).
 This hydrogen is thought to be incorporated into the molecular structure of ice, and through stoichiometric calculations the observed fluxes have been converted into concentrations of water ice in the upper meter of the Martian surface.
 This process has revealed that ice is both widespread and abundant on the present surface.
 Below 60 degrees of latitude, ice is concentrated in several regions, particularly around the Elysium volcanoes, Terra Sabaea, and northwest of Terra Sirenum, and exists in concentrations up to 18% ice in the subsurface.
 Above 60 degrees latitude, ice is highly abundant.
 Polewards on 70 degrees of latitude, ice concentrations exceed 25% almost everywhere, and approach 100% at the poles.
 The SHARAD and MARSIS radar sounding instruments have also confirmed that individual surface features are ice rich.
 Due to the known instability of ice at current Martian surface conditions, it is thought that almost all of this ice is covered by a thin layer of rocky or dusty material.

 The Mars Odyssey neutron spectrometer observations indicate that if all the ice in the top meter of the Martian surface were spread evenly, it would give a Water Equivalent Global layer (WEG) of at least ≈14 cm—in other words, the globally averaged Martian surface is approximately 14% water.
 The water ice currently locked in both Martian poles corresponds to a WEG of 30 m, and geomorphic evidence favors significantly larger quantities of surface water over geologic history, with WEG as deep as 500 m.
 It is thought that part of this past water has been lost to the deep subsurface, and part to space, although the detailed mass balance of these processes remains poorly understood.
 The current atmospheric reservoir of water is important as a conduit allowing gradual migration of ice from one part of the surface to another on both seasonal and longer timescales, but it is insignificant in volume, with a WEG of no more than 10 μm.